-EWU in the High School is available for sophomores, juniors and seniors.
-There are no ACT score, SAT score or GPA requirements.
+EWU in the High School is available for freshman, sophomores, juniors, and seniors.
+There are no ACT score, SAT score, or GPA requirements.
 However, some EWU in the HS courses do require math or English placement testing, and some courses have prerequisites.

 For more information about which EWU courses are offered at your high school and what the prerequisites are, talk to your counselor.